csci110/csci110.github.io/4_PlatformPrincess.md

 }
 ```

-​Notice we are using the `!` (sometimes called the "bang" operator) for **NOT**.
+Notice we are using the `!` (sometimes called the "bang" operator) for **NOT**.
 In other words, it flips the value `true` to `false`, and vice-versa.
 This is another way of saying `if (this.isFalling === false)`.
 When the space bar is pressed, nothing will happen if the princess is falling.
 But if she isn't falling, she jumps up by 48*1.25 pixels, and then begins falling.

 Run the game and test that the princess can: